 - Serve meals from the kitchen counter instead of putting extra food on the table.

 - Eat off of a smaller plate to help control portion sizes.

 - Put your fork down between bites; give yourself time to chew all your food slowly and thoroughly.

 - Feel free to leave some food on your plate when you become comfortably full.

 - Tightly wrap leftovers immediately after a meal, and refrigerate or freeze them.

-- Avoid reading, driving, working at the computer, or watching television while eating.
+- Avoid reading, driving, working at the computer, scrolling through your smartphone or watching television while eating.